Emotional and Mental Health Data Verified

 4. Impulsivity in areas that are potentially self-damaging.
 For example, money spending, sex, substance abuse, reckless driving, and binge eating.

-5. Repeated suicidal behavior, gestures, threats, and self-mutilating behavior such as cutting
+5. Repeated suicidal behavior, gestures, threats, and self-mutilating behavior such as cutting.

 6. Unstable moods and extreme reactions.

-7. Feeling of emptiness that is longstanding.
+7. The feeling of emptiness is longstanding.

 9. Abrupt and short-term stress-related paranoid ideation or severe dissociative symptoms.

-These persons have an extremely unstable psychic organization.
+These persons have a volatile psychic organization.
 They quickly become attached to somebody and easily make friends.
 They have a problem with their identity and cannot understand what life means to them.
 So, they are dependent on others and need emotional support.
 When they become dependent on others, their expectations about them go very high and when that person tries to move away from them, they have an emotional breakout.
 They try to convince that person to live with them and can do whatever they want.

-They give repeated suicidal threats, make suicidal gestures and try to gain attention.
+They give repeated suicidal threats, make suicidal gestures, and try to gain attention.
 They often feel that their life is empty.
 One moment, they may be happy but another moment they are sad and suicidal.
 Sometimes, they may become paranoid whenever there is an emotional breakout.

-Some psychiatrists call this personality 'black and white phenomenon' because of the sudden changes and fluctuations in mood, emotions, behavior and they are usually at an extreme level.
+Some psychiatrists call this personality 'black and white phenomenon' because of the sudden changes and fluctuations in mood, emotions, and behavior and they are usually at an extreme level.
 Functionally, patients with borderline personality disorder distort their relationships by considering each person to be either all good or all bad.

-Also, they use a defense called as splitting.
+Also, they use a defense called splitting.
 Meaning, persons towards whom the patient's feelings are undecided are divided into good and bad.
 For example, in an inpatient setting, a patient may idealize some staff members and uniformly disparage others.
 This defensive behavior can be highly disruptive in a hospital ward and can ultimately provoke the staff to turn against the patient.
 When staff members anticipate the process, discuss it at staff meetings, and gently confront the patient with the fact that no one is all good or all bad, the phenomenon of splitting can be dealt with effectively.

 • Medication is generally not used unless specific symptoms such as depression and mood swings need to be treated.
 In that case, antidepressants, mood stabilizers, and antipsychotics are used.